Small cloth dolls

 A 10(?) gallon Rubbermaid tote full of Legos that NO ONE plays with, but I can't find anyone who wants to give them a new home.

+My biggest problem is Playmobil.
+I love Playmobil because it can go out of doors, in the bathtub, et cetera.
+But at our house, the Playmobil is taking over.
 We have the remote control train (which has a footlocker to live in), some random vehicles, and LOADS of animals and people.
 I'm considering filling all the seats in the train with people, relegating the animals to the bathtub, and getting rid of the rest.
 WWYD?

 To view links or images in signatures your post count must be 10 or greater.
 You currently have 0 posts.

 to follow my epic saga of single mummahood....